maelfabien/maelfabien.github.io/_posts/2019-2-2-ElasticCloud.md

 ### g.
 Infrastructure

-This section is really useful to monitor your infrastructure and identify problems in real time.
-You can explore logs, containers and services.
-Since we have only one machine connected, I'll display a dashboard of a real infrastructure that allows to detect anomalies.
+This section is really useful to monitor your infrastructure and identify problems in real-time.
+You can explore logs, containers, and services.
+Since we have only one machine connected, I'll display a dashboard of a real infrastructure that allows detecting anomalies.

 ![image](https://maelfabien.github.io/assets/images/ela_21.jpg)